FUNTORO

 Funtoro is a Micro-Star International subsidiary that provides telematics and infotainment solutions for commercial vehicles and venues.
-It designs, develops and supplies fleet management services, a cloud management platform, digital advertisment solutions, infotainment products, stadium & arena products and hospitality products to commercial sectors, public transportation and automotive industries.
+It designs, develops and supplies fleet management services, a cloud management platform, digital advertisement solutions, infotainment products, stadium & arena products and hospitality products to commercial sectors, public transportation and automotive industries.
 An estimated 1,000,000+ terminals across 38+ countries run the system on commercial vehicles, railway, stadium and other venues.
 Its clients include Mercedes Benz, MAN, Scania and IRIZAR.